-PIKEVILLE - The Pikeville College Board of Trustees has announced the appointment of Boyd R. Buser, D.O., as interim president of the college.
+PIKEVILLE - The Pikeville College Board of Trustees has announced the appointment of Boyd R. Buser, D.O., as interim president of the

 "The board of trustees is extremely pleased Dr. Buser accepted this position.
 We have complete confidence he will do a wonderful job.
-He has our complete support," said Terry Dotson, chairman of the college's board of trustees.
+He has our complete support," said Terry Dotson, chairman of the college's board of

-Dotson also said the board will proceed in filling the need permanently and will be available to assist the coland will be available.

-lege family in any way.
+Dotson also said the board will proceed in filling the need permanently and will be available to assist the college family in any way.

-Buser has served as vice president and dean of the Pikeville College School of Osteopathic Medicine since and dean of the Pikeville College School of Osteopathic Medicine since 2007.
+Buser has served as vice president and dean of the Pikeville College School of Osteopathic Medicine since